jberthault/MIDILab/README.md

 - edit files (*well not now, but I'm on it*)
 - customize interface &amp; behavior via xml configurations

-The development started out as a toy project few years ago.
+The development started out as a toy project a few years ago.
-And now that I use it more often than other widespread MIDI players, I want to share it as an open-source project.

-So I hope you will enjoy and experiment the wonderful world of MIDI !
+Nonetheless, it is already functional as a MIDI player.
+Awesome features will eventually make their way into an upcoming release ...
+I guess.
+So you should probably check it out if you are a MIDI maniac ;)

 ## Disclaimer